 If there is any oily residue, be sure to clean the area thoroughly with brake clean and compressed air, then run the engine to determine whether this is coming from a crank seal or the clutch actuator.
 If the clutch cable goes into the area under the ignition cover, there will be an oil seal which seals the clutch actuator arm shaft from leaking gear case oil inside the ignition cover and this seal's condition can be evaluated by visually looking for any signs of oil seepage or leakage which would need to be addressed before riding the dirt bike again.

-At this point it's wise to ensure the drain hole is clear by using compressed air to blow through the hole, check the fasteners which secure the stator plate and ignition pickup, as well as checking the case screws for their tightness then reinstall the ignition cover while paying attention to the condition of the ignition cover gasket, replacing it if necessary as this will help to keep any water or dirt out of this area should you encounter any water or mud.
+Now provided everything looks ok, before you put the ignition cover back on, it's wise to ensure the drain hole is clear by using compressed air to blow through the hole (if accessible), then check the fasteners which secure the stator plate and ignition pickup, as well as checking the case screws for their tightness, then reinstall the ignition cover while paying attention to the condition of the ignition cover gasket, replacing it if necessary, as should you encounter any water or mud on the track or trail this will help to keep any